-- The Graduate Route is available to international students who have successfully completed a degree at undergraduate level or above at a Higher Education Provider with a track record of compliance (i.e. Queen’s University Belfast).
+- The Graduate visa is available to international students who have successfully completed a degree at undergraduate level or above at a Higher Education Provider with a track record of compliance (i.e. Queen’s University Belfast).

 The following qualifications are accepted:

 - a PhD degree or other doctoral qualification

 or one of these qualifications listed in paragraph GR 5.2 of Appendix Graduate of the immigration rules.

 Normally you must have completed your course during your current period of Tier 4 or Student permission and it must be the same course for which your Confirmation of Acceptance for Studies (CAS) was assigned.

 There are some exceptions: